Environmental activism of Al Gore: Futurama

 Gore appeared in Matt Groening's Futurama as himself and his own head in a jar in episodes related to environmentalism.
 Gore also reprised the role in the 2007 film, Futurama: Bender's Big Score.
 In 2000 Gore had offered to appear in the 2000 season finale of Futurama, "Anthology of Interest I".
 In this episode, Gore led his team of "Vice Presidential Action Rangers" in their goal to protect the space-time continuum.
 In 2002, Gore appeared in the episode "Crimes of the Hot".
 In addition, Gore used a short clip from Futurama to explain how global warming works in his presentations as well as in An Inconvenient Truth.
 An internet promo for An Inconvenient Truth titled A Terrifying Message From Al Gore was also produced by Groening and David X. Cohen, creators of Futurama, starring Gore and Bender (John DiMaggio).

 Live Earth

 On July 7, 2007, Live Earth benefit concerts were held around the world in an effort to raise awareness about climate change.
 The event was the brainchild of Gore and Kevin Wall of Save Our Selves.
 On July 21, 2007, Gore announced he was teaming with actress Cameron Diaz for a TV climate contest, 60 Seconds to Save the Earth, to gain people's support in solving the climate crisis.

+South Park

+Al Gore has appeared in South Park to warn the citizens of the town about the dangers of ManBearPig, a monster that is half man, half bear, and half pig, originally while Al Gore was ridiculed by the main characters Stan Marsh, Kenny McCormick, Kyle Broflovski, and Eric Cartman, they realized that Al Gore was being super cereal when ManBearPig was real and wreaking havoc in South Park and that it is Time to Get Cereal.